limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 work-in-progress.png
 ```

-Requesting for `/secretfile.html` further revealed more binary strings.
+A request for `/secretfile.html` reveals more binary strings.

 ```
 curl -i 192.168.198.128/secretfile.html